garyhlai/cortex-wiki/hello_world_tutorial.md

 2. Can we take user input image/ parameters?
 (Fix the compiler) Can we do InferView function?
 Where can we get such input image?
 Can we use input image of other dimensions?

 3. How to move it to MainNet?

+4. Are we gonna have TestNet faucets?
+When?